This beautiful lab cross is looking for a loving home.

-Waterford SPCA Inspector Alice Lacey gave details of responding to a call from the public on March 5th 2015 to attend Mr. Kirwan’s home, which he shares with his father and sister.
+Waterford SPCA Inspector Alice Lacey gave details of responding to a call from the public on March 5th 2015 and calling to the man’s home, which he shares with his father and sister.
 The court heard that the defendant had two greyhounds living outside in separate pens, along with one indoors.

 Ms Lacey told the court that, accompanied by members of An Garda Siochana from Kilmacthomas Garda Station, three greyhounds were seized due to their poor condition, with one having to be euthanised immediately on arrival at the vets.
 The dogs were extremely underweight, and had pressure sores and open wounds from lying on a hard surface without any proper comfort for a prolonged period of time.
 One of the wounds on the dog which was euthanised dog went right down to the bone.

 The dogs, aged between 4 and 6 years, had previously been tagged and registered with the Irish Greyhound Board.
 The court heard that two pets, an Alsatian and a Rottweiler were also living at the residence, were found in very good condition.

 Inspector Lacey told the court that the owner was not at home when she called but she left him a note and he contacted her at 6pm that evening.
 They met in person at the address on March 9th and he had told her that he had de-wormed the dogs and “accepted responsibility”.
 He told her that he had been feeding the dogs on bread and “racer nuts”.

 Judge Eugene O’Kelly said that it is “extraordinary” that this man could let these hounds get into such poor condition and that a Rottweiler and Alsatian were found in such good condition.
 Solicitor Paddy Gordon said that when his client became aware that the dogs were not thriving he “didn’t know what to do” and then “was afraid”.

 Judge O’Kelly said that he could have contacted a vet.